 Non-Ferrous and Steel – require a very high number of teeth and use coated blades to cut through these solid metals.

 We hope that you have enjoyed reading over these reviews and have seen a few brands that interest you.
-We recommend our top choice for your next purchase.
-The Diablo D12100X 100 12” Ultra Fine Miter Saw Blade has a high number of teeth and features a coating that helps protect the blade and extend its life.
+We recommend our pick for the best miter saw blade overall, the Diablo D12100X 100 12” Ultra Fine Miter Saw Blade, which has a high number of teeth and features a coating that helps protect the blade and extend its life.
 It’s also quiet and cuts quickly.
 The Hitachi 725206 72-Teeth 10” Tungsten Miter Saw Blade is our best value and is an excellent choice for smaller jobs and jobs that don’t require an extremely smooth cut.

 If you have found our buyers guide helpful and feel closer to making a purchase, please share this short guide to the best miter saw blades on Facebook and Twitter.